cloudamqp/lavinmq-benchmark/README.md

 ## LavinMQ performance tester

-The performance test is done by lavinmqperf`.
+The performance test is done using `lavinmqperf`.
 More information about how to use it can be found in the [documentation](https://lavinmq.com/documentation/lavinmqperf).

 ## Steps to Run the Benchmark